flash-finance/flash_blockchain/README.md

 # Flash_BlockChain
-how to interact with ethereum、hecochain and binance smart chain, including their smart contracts
+how to interact with ethereum、hecochain、binance smart chain and okex chain, including their smart contracts

 # 1.Ethereum(Infura、JSON-RPC、Kavan)